 LMI data powered by LMI for All

 - You first complete an online application.
-If successful, you are invited to do an aptitude test, which covers five areas: numerical reasoning; numerical computation; fault diagnosis; mechanical comprehension; and technical understanding.
+If successful, you are invited to do an aptitude test, which covers numerical reasoning and mechanical comprehension.
 If you pass, then you attend a formal interview.

 - To work offshore you must pass a medical examination every 2 years.